 Cortisol is a steroid hormone produced in the adrenal glands.

-Cortisol is often given a bad wrap, but truth be told, it fulfills many important roles in the human body.
-It helps control the blood sugar, thereby regulating metabolism.
-It also works as an anti-inflammatory, and influences memory formation and blood pressure.
+Cortisol is often given a bad rap, but the truth is, it fulfills many important roles in the human body.
+It helps control blood sugar, thereby regulating metabolism.
+It also works as an anti-inflammatory and influences memory formation and blood pressure.

 Cortisol is what gets you up and moving in the morning.
 (What’s that you say?
 You thought that was coffee’s job?)
 Trust me, I hear you.

-So please don’t worry about fasting increasing your cortisone.
+So don’t worry about fasting increasing your cortisone.
 It simply is not true.

-5. Eat often to speed up your metabolism.
+5. You must eat often to speed up your metabolism.

 Many people believe eating more often will stoke their metabolism, thereby causing them to lose weight.